stephaneVercouillieBMID/slate/source/index.html.md

 <aside class="notice">NOTE: Any claim requested by using the scope value can only be obtained from the UserInfo endpoint.</a>

-## Requesting Claims using the "claims" Request Parameter
+## Using the "claims" Request Parameter
 We have favoured the request of Data in the **scope** values.
 However, some specific Data have to be requested in the **claims** parameter of the Authentication Request.
 Here are these claims:

 Data | Claim | Comment